-Special Equipment: A very large pot
+- A very large pot

 - 2 cups kosher salt

-- 5 lemons, halved crosswise
+- 5 lemons halved crosswise

 - 3 tablespoons cayenne pepper

-- 5 whole heads garlic, halved crosswise
+- 5 whole heads garlic halved crosswise

-- 5 small onions, halved
+- 5 small onions halved

-- 3 stalks celery, cut into large pieces (optional)
+- 3 stalks celery cut into large pieces (optional)

-- 3 green bell peppers, seeded and diced (optional)
+- 3 green bell peppers seeded and diced (optional)

 - 1/4 cup canola oil

-- 3 pounds smoked sausage, cut into 4-inch pieces
+- 3 pounds smoked sausage cut into 4-inch (10-cm) pieces

-- 20 small red bliss potatoes, scrubbed
+- 20 small red bliss potatoes scrubbed

-- 8 ears corn, shucked and halved
+- 8 ears corn shucked and halved

-- 8 whole artichokes, untrimmed (optional)
+- 8 whole artichokes untrimmed (optional)

 - 20 pounds whole shell-on crawfish (fresh or frozen or already boiled), rinsed with fresh water or frozen if defrosted

-- 1 pound button mushrooms, stems removed, caps halved if large (optional)
+- 1 pound button mushrooms stems removed, caps halved if large (optional)

-- 1. Fill a very, very large pot with 10 gallons water, leaving plenty of room for all the other ingredients.
+- Fill a very, very large pot with 10 gallons water, leaving plenty of room for all the other ingredients.
 (Or you can use 2 or even 3 large pots, divvying all the ingredients evenly among them.)
-Bring the water to a boil with the kosher salt, boiling spices, lemons, cayenne, garlic, onions, celery and bell peppers if using, and the oil.
+Bring the water to a boil with the kosher salt, boiling spices, lemons, cayenne, garlic, onions, celery, and bell peppers if using, and the oil.
 Reduce the heat and gently simmer for 10 minutes.

-- 2. Add the smoked sausage, potatoes, corn, and artichokes, if using, and continue to simmer for 15 minutes.
+- Add the smoked sausage, potatoes, corn, and artichokes, if using, and continue to simmer for 15 minutes.

-- 3. If using fresh crawfish, add the crawfish now along with the mushrooms, if using.
+- If using fresh crawfish, add the crawfish now along with the mushrooms, if using.
 Cover and simmer for another 10 minutes.
 Turn off the heat.
 If using frozen or already boiled crawfish, add the crawfish now along with the mushrooms, if using.
 Cover and simmer for 15 to 20 minutes.

 - Strain everything from the boiling liquid, preferably using a large colander, which will make it easier to fish out all the good parts (that is, the crawfish and vegetables) from the rest.
 Dump the good parts that you strained onto a picnic table covered with newspaper (preferably the Times-Picayune).
 Then feast while drinking an Abita Amber beer.

 All the main ingredients are the same, although we used shrimp instead of crawfish.
 I did use a lot less shrimp per person than the recipe calls for, as 20 pounds for eight people seemed like a lot.
 I didn’t cook this as long as is stated since I was using shrimp; when after about 6 minutes they tested done I turned the heat off.
 It’s still one of my all-time favorite meals.
 Next time I may just have to cut down on the cayenne for a few of us, although my parents and husband loved the level of spice.

 I used andouille sausage, in keeping with the origins of this recipe—chef John Besh is from New Orleans—and the heat it provided was just enough to make the dish interesting.
-I used a 12-quart stockpot, which was a bit large for the amount of ingredients I had, and cooked the boil right on the stove top.
+I used a 12-quart stockpot, which was a bit large for the number of ingredients I had, and cooked the boil right on the stovetop.
 I used all of the ingredients except for the artichokes and mushrooms.
 I added a diced red pepper in addition to the green pepper, which gave the dish a bit more color.